luhis/luhis.github.io/src/blog/diy-solar.md

 ## How much power do I consume?

 Due to the nature of the way power works, it can be hard to work out how much of our consumption can be covered by the inverter.
 The output power is limited, so consumption spikes will be served by the grid, but let's make the best measurements we can.

 ### Instantaneous measurement

 A clamp meter is a great way to measure your consumption, but remember that it only shows the consumption at that instance.
-Here is my reading in the morning, before m wife woke up, devices are on in the house, but not doing much yet:
+Here is my reading in the morning, before my wife woke up, devices are on in the house, but not doing much yet:

 ![Measurement](./images/ClampMeter.jpg)